openshift/enhancements/enhancements/installer/openstack-availibility-zones.md

 - [x]  Enhancement is `implementable`
 - [x] Design details are appropriately documented from clear requirements
 - [x] Test plan is defined
-- [ ] Graduation criteria for dev preview, tech preview, GA
+- [x] Graduation criteria for dev preview, tech preview, GA
-- [ ] User-facing documentation is created in [openshift-docs](https://github.com/openshift/openshift-docs/)
+- [x] User-facing documentation is created in [openshift-docs](https://github.com/openshift/openshift-docs/)

 ## Open Questions

 - Will the node's AZ be used for its volume?
 Will this effect the behavior of the cluster?
-- Can persistent volume claims be made against volumes that are in a different AZs?

 ## Summary